The Debt Snowball vs. Debt Avalanche Method: Which Works Best?

 The Cost of Comparison: How Social Media Impacts Your Finances

 Regular use of social media might have two major effects on your financial well-being.
 Primarily, it can increase expenditure and decrease savings because of a culture of competitiveness and consumerism.
-Spending impulsively or compulsively might be exacerbated by social media if you are always attempting to keep up with trends or purchasing things to […]
+Social media might exacerbate spending impulsively or compulsively if you are always attempting to keep up with trends or purchasing things to satiate your emotional […]

 Recession-Proofing Your Finances